 This modern-day rat pack, Vito Spino, Michael Todd, and Anthony Spino III — who now resides in New York but still oversees marketing — keep Anthony’s customers coming back for more.
 Butch Spino and his wife Teresa leave the kitchen early these days, as they tiptoe into semiretirement after more than four decades of feeding the masses in downtown Kansas City.
 Butch and Teresa opened Anthony’s in 1978 by converting Butch’s parent’s tiny soup kitchen into a destination dining venue.

-Many couples return to Anthony’s Restaurant decades after decade to celebrate annual wedding anniversaries, birthdays, and Valentine’s Day.
-It’s easy to kindle one’s romance within these four walls, which ooze Italian and ladled-on Frank and Dean until you succumb.
+Many couples return to Anthony’s Restaurant decade after decade to celebrate annual wedding anniversaries, birthdays, and Valentine’s Day.
+It’s easy to kindle one’s romance within these four walls, which ooze Italian and ladled on Frank and Dean until you succumb.

 That’s what happened to Anthony III when he met Denise Rehrig, an executive producer at “Good Morning America,” during her family’s holiday dinner at Anthony’s.
 Anthony and Denise live in the Upper East Side of Manhattan and have decided to take sabbaticals from their busy careers to travel the world together for their one-year anniversary.
 That’s amore.